 Have Your Say

-For nine years we've run our annual public consultation, Have Your Say, throughout towns and villages in Derbyshire to consult on their perceptions of crime and safety in their area.
+For ten years we've run our annual public consultation, Have Your Say, throughout towns and villages in Derbyshire to consult on their perceptions of crime and safety in their area.

 This allows the force to identify trends of concern in communities, feeding back into the force's operational structure and the force's strategic risk seminar, where key staff agree the crime and community safety priorities for the county.